How a Couple From Colombia Found Care in Chicago

 Patricia is a lawyer and artist, and Dixon, a career diplomat, has worked in the Consulate of Colombia in Chicago since 2017.
 As a result of Dixon’s work, the couple is temporarily living in Chicago.

 Upon Patricia’s diagnosis, Dixon remembered a positive experience he had with a physician during a seminar organized by Northwestern Memorial Hospital.
-Dixon reached out, and following a recommendation from Northwestern Medicine General Surgeon Steven James Schuetz, MD, he and Patricia contacted Dario R. Roque, MD, a specialist in gynecologic oncology at Northwestern Medicine.
+Dixon reached out, and following a recommendation from Northwestern Medicine General Surgeon Steven James Schuetz, MD, he and Patricia contacted Dario R. Roque, MD,a specialist in gynecologic oncology at Robert H. Lurie Comprehensive Cancer Center of Northwestern University at Northwestern Memorial Hospital.

 Dr. Roque is an excellent professional and an even better person, Dixon says, noting that Dr. Roque’s Spanish fluency made communication easier during Patricia’s care journey.